 Following the Health and Social Care Act (HSC Act) of 2012, land or property previously owned by NHS bodies (like Primary Care Trusts) and used primarily for healthcare services was transferred to the ownership of the new Clinical Commissioning Groups (CCGs) set up to plan and buy health services in their area.
 However, from April 2013, other property (including where 51% or more of the work carried out was administrative rather than clinical in nature) became classified as ‘surplus’ and transferred without charge to a new, unaccountable company, PropCo (also known as NHS Property Services Ltd).

-PropCo receives no government funding and has been expected to generate its income from either selling off ‘surplus’ property, renting its property back to the NHS at market rate, or renting it to other (e.g. non-NHS) users.
+PropCo receives no government funding and has been expected to generate its income from either selling off ‘surplus’ property, renting its property back to the NHS at a market rate, or renting it to other (i.e. non-NHS) users.

 By July 2014, PropCo owned and managed at least 3,500 properties across England (or about 11% of total NHS estate in England), valued at between £3 to 5 billion.
 The biggest transfer of properties so far took place in December 2016, when the Department of Health decided to transfer the freeholds of 12 community hospitals in Devon to PropCo (http://www.property.nhs.uk/biggest-transfer-of-properties-to-nhs-property-services/).